Scylardor/sgl/README.md

 On the other hand, for graphs of variable, but relatively small size, an adjacency list is commonly a good choice.

-More types of implementation will maybe come in time.
+More features may come in time.

-Actually, since they all inherit from an abstract base class AbstractGraph, it should be possible for any user to create his own custom graph class inheriting the base class, given it implements the required methods.

-How to build it
+How to use it
 ---------------

-You don't have to, since SGL is a header-only library.
+SGL is a **header-only library**, so you don't need to compile anything beforehand.

-To use it, just take the "sgl" directory in your project directory, make your linker aware that "sgl" is now an include directory, and include SGL.h in your source files.
+To use it, just clone the repository in your project, make your compiler aware that the SGL directory is now an include directory, and include SGL.h in your source files.
 You're now ready to go !

+**Also**, if you're interested in just using one class of the library and have to keep a low compilation time, since every class of the library is a separate module, you can just import the header of this class (e.g. : AdjacencyMatrix.h)
 Remember, everything in the project is inside the SGL namespace.

 Documentation
 -------------